BEND AND SNAP

 Dress the part but don’t dress up

 Never show up in costume.
 Look professional- You don’t need heels or suit jackets, but you need to look like you care about the audition.
 Choose clean, simple and easy to move in pieces.
 Your hair should always be pulled up in a ponytail or bun.
 Don’t play with it during your audition.
 Wear proper shoes.
 Nothing too high or clunky.
-Flip flops are out.
-You want the director to see you in ANY role.
+Flip flops are a NO NO. You want the director to see you in ANY role.

 Students who don’t audition, will not get cast.